Planning a trip to Italy in two weeks

 At our restaurant, we were seated beside another couple who immediately struck up a conversation.
 They were Americans who had travelled quite a bit, and were now on their second trip to Italy, but their first to these parts.
 Like us, they had just arrived and were staying three nights.
 And they were thrilled with Obama’s victory earlier in the week!

 In terms of food, Cinque Terra is a real seafood town (later in the week, we’d notice that the fish for sale at the market was literally still flopping around!
 Now that’s fresh!), which was great with us.
 We shared an amazing seafood risotto to start (we knew it would be good, as our new American friends let us taste theirs first!), then we each had anchovies—nothing like the sad little salty fish we get here—each done different ways.
-We enjoy a bottle of Cinque Terra white wine with the meal.
+We enjoyed a bottle of Cinque Terra white wine with the meal.
 (The area has many vineyards.)
 And for a change, we actually had room for dessert.
 Jean’s was especially interesting: an almond cake with a side of the local sweet white wine.
 And then we had a grappa.
 So we ended up a little drunk, but happy.

 Our little “hotel” didn’t offer breakfast, so the next morning we went to the restaurant across the street for the one breakfast menu item on offer: croissant and coffee.
 Both good, though.
 Then, having observed the penchant for sunny days (which this was) turning cloudy and rainy later on, we decided to start hiking toward town #5, Monterrosso al Mare, that morning.
 I hadn’t read much about the hikes in advance, which was probably just as well, as this one turned out to be the most difficult of them all.
 Though only about 3 km, there was a lot of climbing, and the trail itself was very rugged, with several narrow parts, and having to walk on the edges of precipices.
 I’m surprised I didn’t freak out about the heights more than I did.
 Maybe I was too busy catching my breath from the climbs.